 1:00 p.m. - 4:00 p.m.

-Celebrating the Wonder of Watercolor will be held in the lower-level of the Refinery
+Eco Printing on Watercolor Paper will be held in the lower-level hall of Emmanuel Anglican Church.

 Maximum 10 participants; This session is full